michi8620/Esops-course/prometheus/README.md

 ---

+# What are we doing?

+After we managed to send telemetry data from our app to the collector, we now need to seperate this data to the three data sources: prometheus/victoriaMetrics, loki and tempo.

+In this assignment, you will first deploy prometheus, configure opentelemetry to expose its metrics and configure prometheus to scrape those metrics.

+Then, you will change the data source to victoria metrics and make similar steps.

+So let's start by deploying prometheus, good luck!

 ## Step 1: Deploying Prometheus

 Compared to the last exercise, now we **have** to make a Route file, so we could access the UI of prometheus.